TheGodPancake/PhoneBooth-Rules/README.md

 Invite links: No Discord invite links in chat; use DMs if requested.

-Self-harm/suicide: No mentions to maintain a safe and happy environment.
+Self-harm/suicide: mentions of self-harm & suicide are forbidden to maintain a safe and happy environment.

 Follow Discord guidelines: Adhere to Discord’s guidelines and TOS to avoid being banned.